 As a note, this only reflects my experience with Swiss Life Select.
 Maybe some other people had a better experience with them.
 And since you have a private advisor in the company, it is also possible that my bad experience is related to that.

-So, let’s see what is wrong with that SLS offers you in this post!
+So, let’s see what is wrong with that SLS offers you in this article!
 I hope that this does not come as too much of a rant.
 I made some bad choices by trusting these people, and I want people to avoid making the same mistake as me!

 My experience with Swiss Life Select

 First, it is essential to get some context.
 Two years ago, I had a much smaller knowledge of investing.
 And I was much less aware of what you can do for free.
 It is important.
 Now, I would simply laugh if I heard some of the things they recommended me at that time.

 In 2016, I was contacted on the phone by Swiss Life Select to have an appointment and review my insurances, investments, retirement, and tax plans.
 Usually, they only contact you because somebody gives them your phone number.
 I am pretty sure I was contacted from a random phone list.
 But I cannot know for sure.